Sharing child-related expenses after divorce requires structure and clarity. Without it, even routine costs can turn into ongoing conflict.

 • College preparation costs

 Best for: Parents with similar incomes who want simplicity and equal responsibility.
+This reflects financial reality and reduces imbalance.

 📋 Documentation Best Practices: